BCDevOps/devops-platform-workshops/workshop-labs/docs/developer_operations/setup.md

 These labs will require access to the pathfinder production environment:
 - [Pathfinder Web Console](https://console.pathfinder.gov.bc.ca:8443/console/)

 The environment can be accessed from a web browser such as Chrome or Firefox.
 For users that also leverage the CLI, the `oc` binary is available for download [here](https://github.com/openshift/origin/releases/tag/v3.10.0).
 The current version of OpenShift is 3.10 and should be installed into your PATH.

+In addition, developers require GIT locally installed and must have a 2FA device to support access to GitHub.

 - To login with the oc utility:
     - Login to the [Pathfinder Web Console](https://console.pathfinder.gov.bc.ca:8443/console/) with your GitHub ID